Virtual Network Hub

 Various user interface settings can be adjusted to user preferences.

-The user interface can be configured to minimize to the system tray area when attempted to close.
+The user interface can be configured to minimize to the system tray area when an

 Network Adapter info